cfinst/cfinst.github.io/README.md

 ## Licensing

-The source code is released under the GPL3 license [LICENSE](LICENSE).
+The source code is released under the GPL3 license ([LICENSE](LICENSE)).

-The data driving the visualizations (found under [/data](data)) is released under [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode) ([LICENSE](LICENSE)).
+The data driving the visualizations (found under [data/CSVs](data/CSVs)) is released under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode) ([data/CSVs/LICENSE](data/CSVs/LICENSE)).
 This means that you are free to use the data for any purpose, as long as you add attribution citing Campaign Finance Institute as the source of the data.

 ## Running this Site